instructlab/instructlab/README.md

 Language Models (LLMs.)
 The "**lab**" in **Lab**rador 🐶 stands for **L**arge- scale **A**lignment for Chat **B**ots.

-This command-line interface for Labrador 🐶 (`cli`) will allow you to create models tuned with your data using the Labrador 🐶 method on your laptop or workstation.
+This command-line interface for Labrador 🐶 (`lab`) will allow you to create models tuned with your data using the Labrador 🐶 method on your laptop or workstation.

 *This is currently a tool that **requires an M1/M2/M3 Mac** to use; we anticipate